Which Contact Solution Is The Best?

-There are two types of contact lens care systems: multipurpose contact lens solutions and hydrogen peroxide-based care systems.
-Each system has advantages and potential disadvantages.
+There are two primary types of contact lens care systems: multipurpose contact lens solutions and hydrogen peroxide-based care systems.
+Each system has its own features and benefits.

 Multipurpose Contact Lens Solutions